weilok2021/Encyclopedia/README.md

 ## How to use
 First, run this command:
-    npm install
+- npm install
-This will install all the dependencies/libraries needed for this project.
+This command will install all the dependencies/libraries needed for this project.

 Then, run this command:
-    node app.js
+- node app.js

 This will start a server on port 3000, and you can access the home page using this url:
     http://localhost:3000/wiki